 The Halflands is a fantasy setting for stories and role-playing games that I have been creating for a decade or two; one that is built on earlier worlds used for fantasy, science fiction and superhero role-playing games for another two or three decades before that.

-They are called “the Halflands” because rather than be a world or realm of their own, they are what TV Tropes calls a “Portal Crossroad World”, like C.S.
+It is called “the Halflands” because rather than being a world or realm of its own, it's what TV Tropes calls a “Portal Crossroad World”, like C.S.
 Lewis’s “Wood between the Worlds”, “the Neitherlands” in Lev Grossman’s The Magicians, the “World between Worlds” of Star Wars Rebels and the like.
 It’s a place where the paths between worlds intersect.

-The map of the Halflands shown to the right was drawn for me by Karl Vesterberg based upon sketches and descriptions from my works in progress.
-Karl specializes in old style cartography and can be found at the “Traditional Maps” Web, Instagram and Facebook sites.
+The map of the Halflands shown to the right was drawn for me by Karl Vesterberg.
+He based it upon sketches and descriptions from my works in progress.
+Karl specializes in old-style cartography, which can be found at the “Traditional Maps” Web, Instagram and Facebook sites.